DeMarcus Cousins Medical Update | New Orleans Pelicans

 DeMarcus Cousins Medical Update

-NEW ORLEANS – The New Orleans Pelicans announced today that forward DeMarcus Cousins has been diagnosed with a rupture of the left Achilles tendon.
-Pelicans Director of Medical Services/Head Team Physician Dr. Misty Suri performed the initial examination and diagnosis.
-An MRI taken last night confirmed the diagnosis as a left Achilles tendon rupture.
+NEW ORLEANS – New Orleans Pelicans forward DeMarcus Cousins underwent successful surgery today to repair a ruptured left Achilles tendon, it was announced by the team.

+Dr. Richard Ferkel, MD of the Southern California Orthopedic Institute performed the procedure in Los Angeles, CA. “DeMarcus’ surgery went very well,” stated Dr. Ferkel.
+“I expect he will have a full recovery and be able to return to basketball after an intensive rehabilitation program.”

-Cousins will undergo surgery to repair the injury and will miss the remainder of the season.
-Futher updates will be provided appropriately.
+Cousins will miss the remainder of the 2017-18 season.
+Further updates will be provided appropriately.